 The 1914 Clasp on his Star is shown in the picture above.
 On his Medal Bar the Clasp is signified with a ‘Rosette‘ – hence the award is often referred to as “With Clasps and Roses‘.

 When the War was over and having been wounded in action, Grandad applied for a Pension for his wife and children.

-The collection of Pension Records Cards, formerly held by the Ministry of Defence, was taken on by The Western Front Association in November 2011 to ensure that it would be preserved as an important First World War archive.
+The collection of Pension Records Cards, formerly held by the Ministry of Defence, was taken on by The Western Front Association in November 2011 to ensure that it would be preserved as an major First World War archive.
+[CLICK image to enlarge]

 In May 1920 he was assessed as having “20% Disability“, and awarded a pension of 8s.
 (40p) per week for himself and 4s 8d (23p) for his wife.